jbroerken/mrhcore/doc/source/A_Service_Handling/Event_Exchange.rst

 Exchanging Events
 -----------------
-mrhcore exchanges events between the running user application and available platform services by performing a looped upate.
+mrhcore exchanges events between running user application services and available platform services by performing a looped upate.

 mrhcore will wait for events sent by the running user application services and store